ionut-buzduga/Plane-shooter-game/README.md

 # Plane-shooter-game
-This is a mini-game made with C++ and Elements of Windows and elements technology
+This is a mini-game made with C++ and Elements of Windows and Messages technology